autotelic/fastify-mail/README.md

         - subject: 'string' - The subject of the email with context injected.
         - html: 'string' - The HTML version of the message as an Unicode string, with context injected.
         - text : 'string' - The plaintext version of the message as an Unicode string, with context injected
-    - templatePath: 'string' - the relative path to the message's templates.

     - opts: 'object' - Object containing options:
         -  templatePath:  'string' - the relative path to the message's templates.
         -  context: 'object' - Object containing context for the message (such as - variables that will be used in copy)

   - Returns: 'object' with following properties:
     - accepted : 'array' of email addresses accepted - eg. [ 'test@example.com' ]